 How to clean and paint garden furniture

 Already have some garden furniture that you want to freshen up?
-Find out how to get ready for the good weather with our guide to how to clean garden furniture, and if you're ready to switch up your style then head over to our top tips for painting garden furniture or discover our DIY expert's top advice for how to paint metal garden furniture.
+Find out how to get ready for the good weather with our guide to how to clean garden furniture, and if you're ready to switch up your style then head over to our top tips for painting garden furniture.